haloglu/image-app/README.md

 This project is an image gallery application called Image App.

+This project is a Vue 3 application for displaying and filtering images.
+It uses the state management library Pinia to manage application state.
+The app allows users to filter images by color and display them in a grid layout.

 ## Project Setup

 To use this project, you will need Node.js and NPM installed on your computer.
 Follow these steps: